Sustainable Hybrid Document-Routed Retrieval for Financial RAG: Resolving the Robustness-Precision Trade-off: Related Work

 Modern RAG systems frequently combine multiple retrieval strategies to improve recall.
 Hybrid search approaches merge sparse retrieval methods such as BM25~\citep{robertson2009bm25} or full-text search with dense semantic retrieval using learned embeddings~\citep{karpukhin2020dense, wang2024searching}.
 Reciprocal Rank Fusion (RRF)~\citep{cormack2009rrf} provides an unsupervised method for combining ranked lists from different retrievers, assigning each document a fused score based on its ranks across retrieval methods.

 Neural reranking further refines retrieval quality by re-scoring candidates with cross-encoder models that jointly encode query-document pairs~\citep{nogueira2019passage, reimers2019sbert}.
 Cross-encoders capture fine-grained interaction patterns between queries and passages that bi-encoder models cannot, at the cost of increased computational overhead.
 Models such as Jina Reranker v2~\citep{jina2024reranker} and ColBERT~\citep{khattab2020colbert} represent the current state of the art in neural reranking.
 Our prior work~\citep{cheng2026reranking} demonstrated that neural reranking yields a 15.5 percentage point improvement in answer correctness for financial RAG, establishing it as a critical component of the chunk-based pipeline that serves as the baseline in this study.
 The effectiveness of transformer-based dense embeddings for short-text retrieval has also been empirically examined across domains including e-commerce~\citep{transformerecommerce}, providing foundational validation for embedding-based chunk retrieval in specialized corpora.
+The principle of refining a coarse first-stage match into a precise final result recurs across modalities: composed image and video retrieval systems explicitly parse fine-grained modification semantics~\citep{li2025finecir} and bind query entities to candidate content~\citep{li2025encoder} as a second-stage refinement, mirroring the retrieve-then-refine structure that motivates reranking in text RAG.